mdmonir84/programming-terms/Laravel/service-container.md

 ## Binding
 ### Binding Basics

-Almost all of your service container bindings will be registered within service providers, so most of these examples will demonstrate using the container in that context.
+Almost all of our service container bindings will be registered within service providers, so most of these examples will demonstrate using the container in that context.

 > There is no need to bind classes into the container if they do not depend on any interfaces.
 The container does not need to be instructed on how to build these objects, since it can automatically resolve these objects using reflection.

 #### Simple Bindings
-Within a service provider, you always have access to the container via the $this->app property.
+Within a service provider, you always have access to the container via the **$this->app** property.
 We can register a binding using the bind method, passing the class or interface name that we wish to register along with a Closure that returns an instance of the class:

 ```
 $this->app->bind('HelpSpot\API', function ($app) {